If you buy something through my links, I may earn a commission (at no extra cost to you).

 Every year, there’s a country or two that captures my interest more than the others I’ve visited.
-I thought Switzerland would be the “winner” by a landslide in 2014 but I was wrong.
 After spending 10 days in Laos, my reaction is that I simply want to explore even more of this small nation.
 I only had time to visit three cities, but I had one fascinating experience after another.

 Compared to its neighboring countries (especially Thailand, Vietnam, and Cambodia), Laos hosts relatively few tourists.
 Don’t let it slip your travel radar!
 The traditional culture, incredible scenery, flavorful food, and low prices should put it on the map.
 Based on my experience, I can only imagine that anywhere you go would result in a great trip but there were a few moments that really stood out to me.

 One of the reasons I loved Laos is because it’s like stepping back in time.
 The Lao people recognize that doing things the old-fashioned way can result in remarkable quality and amazing artisanship and there’s no better way to appreciate the skill that goes into these crafts than by trying it yourself.
 At first, I decided to sample loom weaving simply to understand how it worked, but I quickly fell into a rhythm and enjoyed creating my own silk handkerchief.
 My finished product won’t win a blue ribbon, but I’m proud of it anyway and I loved the process even more than the finished product.

 Visit the Houey Hong Centre to take classes or even just to watch weavers at work.
 Hint: using their provided transportation is definitely the easiest option to get there!

 If you’re not going to Vientiane, Ock Pop Tok in Luang Prabang is also a good option.
 Be sure to try the silkworm poop tea while you’re there (I’m not kidding!).

 Turning Despair to Hope at COPE Laos (Vientiane)